MRKIMSTERS/MRKIMSTERS/README.md

 <!-- About Me -->
 I'm a passionate developer who loves building innovative projects, from cosmic-themed systems to interactive bots.
 My coding journey kicked off with JavaScript and Node.js, inspired by creating dynamic and automated solutions.
 I’ve worked on projects like a TypeScript/Javascript-based system for the Astral Express, blending creativity with technical precision.

-Currently, I’m diving deeper into ["Developing/Contributing Cassidy Spectra!"].
+Currently, I’m diving deeper into Developing/Contributing Cassidy Spectra!.
 I enjoy experimenting with modern tools and frameworks to craft efficient, user-friendly projects, often with a sprinkle of cosmic flair.

 <!-- GitHub Stats -->
 ![MRKIMSTERS's GitHub Stats](https://github-readme-stats.vercel.app/api?username=MRKIMSTERS&show_icons=true&theme=dark)